BETTER ACCESS TO HOSPITALS, AMBULANCES, DOCTORS & DENTISTS

-We will fund the community health sector to employ GPs and nurses to provide primary care in the most under-served parts of Victoria.
+The Greens' plan would fund the community health sector to employ GPs and nurses to provide primary care in the most under-served parts of Victoria.

 Most medical wards hold patients who no longer need acute care but have nowhere to go.
-We will fund additional rehab beds, geriatric beds and nursing home beds for these patients, to make room for more emergency patients, in turn allowing ambulances to unload and get back on the road.
+Our plan will fund additional rehab beds, geriatric beds and nursing home beds for these patients, to make room for more emergency patients, in turn allowing ambulances to unload and get back on the road.

-The Greens plan to invest an additional $5 billion into our healthcare system includes:
+The Greens' plan to invest an additional $5 billion into our healthcare system includes:

 - Employing more free GPs, nurses and allied health professionals in the postcodes which need them most, with an additional $500m.